osmosis-labs/mesh-security/docs/ibc/Staking.md

 in the vault to cover all virtual staking actions currently outstanding on the provider chain.

-As [mentioned before](./ControlChannel.md#channel-ordering), we wish to use an unordered channel, and therefore must bring a degree of understading of [Serializability](./Serializability.md) to this protocol.
+As [mentioned before](./ControlChannel.md#channel-ordering), we wish to use an unordered channel, and therefore must bring a degree of understanding of [Serializability](./Serializability.md) to this protocol.

 ## Delegation Syncing